DavidTotokra/AlbumAppEc2/readme.md

 The goal of the project it s build telegram-bot , which can exchange with you just by writting specials commands on telegram.
-One of them , give you an acces to your album-app .
+One of them , give you an acces to your album-app . as long Aws run , works the link